 I’ve made these several times now, and I’ve picked up several tips after a few failed attempts that will help you in the process.

-FORM: Open can of rolls and form each crescent into a small square.
+Open an 8-ounce can of crescent rolls and form each crescent into a small square.

 Recipe Tips and Substitutions

-While there are several ways to prepare the chicken, the easiest is to cook it in the Instant Pot and shred it before placing in a bowl.
+While there are several ways to prepare the chicken, the easiest is to cook it in the Instant Pot and shred it before placing it in a bowl.

 The Pillsbury crescents can be a little tricky to form into a rectangle.
-To help, take the cans out of the fridge right before you form the pillows, that way the dough is chilled.
+To help, take the cans out of the fridge just before you form the pillows, that way the dough is chilled.
 I like to fold the point of the triangle up to meet one of the base points and then use my fingers to fill in the gap.
 It’s much easier than trying to roll the dough out.